Dump-GUY/Powershell-Tools/README.md

 # Invoke-DetectItEasy
-Invoke-DetectItEasy is a powershell module and wrapper for excelent tool called Detect-It-Easy.
+Invoke-DetectItEasy is a powershell module and wrapper for excellent tool called Detect-It-Easy.
 It is very useful for Threat Hunting and Forensics.<br/>
 LINK: https://github.com/Dump-GUY/Invoke-DetectItEasy